keknomis/vue-cards/README.md

-#simple html page, made with tailwind, vue and axios
+# Simple html page, made with tailwind, vue and axios

+Functionalities are added via cdn links